 Pavlov also organized carried out research at the newly founded Institute of Experimental Medicine, which under his direction spanning over four decades, became one of the most important world centers of physiological research.

 Ivan Pavlov conducted neurophysiological experiments with animals for years after receiving his doctorate at the Academy of Medical Surgery.
 He became fully convinced that human behavior could be understood and explained best in physiological terms rather than in mentalist terms.
 The legendary experiment for which Pavlov is remembered was when he used the feeding of dogs to establish a number of his key ideas.

 Moments before feeding, a bell was rung to measure the dogs’ saliva production when they heard the bell.
-Pavolv found out that once the dogs had been trained to associate the sound of the bell with food, they would produce saliva, whether or not food followed.
+Pavlov discovered that once the dogs had been trained to associate the sound of the bell with food, they would produce saliva, whether or not food followed.
 The experiment proved that the dogs’ physical response, salivation, was directly related to the stimulus of the bell, hence the saliva production was a stimulus response.
 The continued increased salivation, even when the dogs had experienced hearing the bell without being later fed, was a conditioned reflex.